Academic Summer Camps

 Scripture Engagement at Camp

 Each evening students will be exposed to a different approach to engaging Scripture that will help them to know God, not merely about God.
 Dr. Phil Collins, the director of the Taylor Center for Scripture Engagement, will introduce students to practices that will enable them to interact with the Bible in meaningful ways.
 Students will be given opportunities to practice the engagement methods and debrief the experience with fellow camp participants.
-Our hope is that this component of Academic Camp will provide new ways for students to connect with God through His Word which will foster a growing relationship with Him.
+Our hope is that this component of camp will encourage students to connect with God through His Word which will foster a growing relationship with Him.

 What to Expect

 Cost: The cost of each camp is listed in the camp description.
-Registration costs will increase by $50 after March 1.
-To hold your spot, a $50 non-refundable deposit is due immediately upon registration.
+To reserve your spot, a $50 non-refundable deposit is due immediately upon registration.
 The remaining camp balance must be paid in full no later than May 15.